friedev/musicli/README.md

   If you did not specify a path, the file will be saved as `untitled.mid`.
 - `i`: Enter insert mode.
 - `a`: Enter insert mode and advance one step.
+- `I`: Enter insert mode and jump to the beginning of the song.
+- `A`: Enter insert mode and jump to the end of the song.
 - Escape: Deselect notes.

 #### Insert Mode